 On returning to Japan, joined the Gekidan Mingei, a leading left-leaning Tokyo theatre company as assistant director.
 Shocked to find the still feudalistic culture that ruled this supposedly progressive theatre group.
 During this period, was also an associate of the Kindai Eikyo Film Association, led then by the film director Kaneto Shindo (The Island, Onibaba).
 Played the lead role of Mother in their semi-documentary feature film about a severely handicapped child, We, The Human Family.

 Returned to the US as a Fulbright scholar and studied with Jan Kott at University of California, Berkeley.
 The PhD programme in Dramatic Art equipped directors with comprehensive knowledge of theatre history and drama, involving at the same time training in practical aspects such as lighting.
+During this period performed as Cordelia in a university production of King Lear.
 My special fields of study for the degree were Sophocles and Samuel Beckett.
 Researched and wrote a dissertation on The Folk Religious Ritual Origins of Kabuki.
 The work took me to remote mountainous regions of Japan, where people still perform ancient life-renewal rituals.
 Kott, then a visiting professor at Berkeley, was inspirational.
 His critical and radical approach to theatre was indeed eye-opening.

 Married a UK physicist and moved to Cambridge, UK.
 Lecturer in Japanese Theatre and Literature, School of Oriental and African Studies, University of London (1981-1994).
 Founded Workshop 5 with the aim of promoting innovative intercultural dramatic works.
 Organized London International Theatre Symposium Japanese Theatre and the West, in association with the Institute of Contemporary Arts, for Japan Festival 91.
 Resigned from SOAS in 1994 in order to pursue theatre work full time.
 Return to web pages for details of selected works.